-(See also Agoraphobia Agoraphobia Agoraphobia is fear of and anxiety about being in situations or places without a way to escape easily or in which help might not be available if intense anxiety develops.
-(See also Overview... read more in adults.)
+(See also Agoraphobia Agoraphobia Agoraphobia is intense anxiety and/or avoidance of situations (eg, being in crowds or shopping malls, driving) that may be difficult to leave or in which help is not readily available if incapacitating... read more in adults.)

 Agoraphobia often interferes with function and, if severe enough, can cause people to become housebound.

 Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) criteria

 For agoraphobia to be diagnosed, patients must consistently have unreasonable fear or anxiety about ≥ 2 of the following for ≥ 6 months: